 At Roseberry, we want our children to know their rights and how to respect the rights of others.
-We achieved our Level 1 award in January 2016 and hope to receive our level 2 award early in 2018
+We achieved our Level 1 award in January 2016 and received our gold award in 2018

 - Moving forward with suggestions from our level 1 feedback, we have appointed two Rights Respecting Council members from every class who all had to provide a ‘pitch’ and be voted for by their peers.
 The wide range of pupil voice of the school have contributed many ideas during our regular meetings.